contentstack/cli/packages/contentstack-export/README.md

 ## `csdx cm:export`

-Export utils for exporting the content from stack
+Export content from a stack

 ```
 USAGE